Gramli/angular-notifier/README.md

 })
 ```

-This change was made to support proper configuration in standalone applications and ensure consistent behavior across different application architectures.
+This change was made to support proper configuration in standalone components and ensure consistent behavior across different application architectures.

 ## Credits